MapRVA/maprva.org/_pages/projects/water-crisis.md

 layout: project
 title: Mapping the Jan 2025 Water Crisis
 sign: /img/projects/water/sign.svg
-blurb: We are creating a map of where and when the water crisis affected Richmonders.
+blurb: We are creating maps of where and when the water crisis affected Richmonders.
 buttons:
   - link: https://arcg.is/1if9OT1
     label: Take the Survey!